isomerpages/nlb-biblioasia/_holding-area/Tools of the Trade: Letterpress Printing in Singapore.md

 5. <b>Furniture</b> - largest spacing material made of wood or metal, used to surround the type to hold it in place<br><br>

-6. <b>Quoins</b> - a clamp-like device tightened with a key to lock the type in place within a chase; typically, at least two are used – one to secure the type vertically and the other horizontally<br><br>
+6. <b>Quoins</b> - a clamp-like device tightened with a key to lock the type in place within a chase; typically, at least two are used – one to secure the type vertically and the other horizontally<br>

 </ul>